-According to Twitter, dimensions for a header are 1500 x 500 pixels with file size 2 MB.
+According to Twitter, the dimensions for a Twitter header are 1500 x 500 pixels with a file size of 2 MB.
 However, what you need to know is that this doesn’t mean you’ve all this space to yourself.
 Twitter tends to crop the top and bottom of a header on the desktop.

-On a mobile screen, the header displays in full.
+On a mobile screen, the Twitter header displays in full.
 This means you need to design a cover image that doesn’t include any important design elements or text near the corners.
-In other words, your main message should be positioned in your Twitter header image’s safe zone, which is 1500 x 360 px.
+In other words, your main message should be positioned in your Twitter banner size safe zone, which is 1500 x 360 px.

 Next, you need to factor in your profile picture’s positioning – it’s something very easy to miss despite being so obvious.
 The profile image shows on the left side of a header so you need to be careful nothing important is present in that area.